cbmr-data/cbmr-data.github.io/esrum/source/services/jupyter_troubleshooting.rst

    This typically indicates that port forwarding isn't active, or that you have entered the wrong port number in your browser.
-Verify that port forwarding is active and that you are using the correct port number in the ``localhost`` URL.
+Verify that port forwarding is active from your computer and you didn't accidentally ssh from esrumhead to esrumhead.
+Double check also that you are consistently using the correct port numbers.

 -  "Check if there is a typo in esrumweb01fl" or "We're having trouble finding that site"